 You can order an informational test to be done in the privacy and comfort of your own home, or if you prefer, you can have a legal test done with professional collection at a collection facility at one of our thousands of DNA collection centers or by having a collection kit shipped to your own doctor’s office.

 We provide paternity test results in 2 business days from receipt of all samples for standard DNA testing.
 A shorter turnaround time can be arranged for an additional charge.
+Please call us to find out more info at (877) 786-9543.
 Other relationship testing may take longer depending upon the type of test.

 This depends upon which type of results you order.
 We offer results in two manners.
 First, our email results are emailed as soon as the testing is complete.
 This option is standard for all non-legal tests and optional for legally binding tests.
 This is the quickest way to get your result.
 The other way to get your result is having a hard copy original sent in the mail.
 This is standard with the legal tests because this is your actual legal document.
 The hard copy result is optional for non-legal tests.